Maine’s February 2019 Bar Pass Rate Worst In Nation.

 Maine’s February 2019 bar pass rate was the worst in the nation, with an official 31% pass rate that squeaked-out California’s 31.4% rate for the U.S. low slot.* Why are things this bad? …Good question, right?
 Bar passage rates have plummeted in all 50 states over the past 10 years, as can be seen here.
 It’s likely that declining law school admissions standards have a lot to do with the trend.
 For instance, in 2016 the pool of law school applicants was so shallow that 7 New England law schools (U Maine Law, Suffolk Law, New England Law, Western New England Law, U Mass Dartmouth Law, Vermont Law, and Roger Williams Law) filled their entering classes with students 25% of whom who had LSAT scores below the 35th percentile and 25% of whom had undergraduate GPA’s below 3.0. (see here for correlation between LSAT scores and percentiles).

 Most of those students graduated this year and will take their first bar exam in July.
 We’ll see how that turns out.
-Although the quality of the applicant pool has improved somewhat since 2016, some of these schools are still admitting entering classes 25% of whom have LSAT scores at or below the 30th LSAT percentile and 25% of whom have undergrad GPA’s below 2.9.
+Although the quality of the applicant pool has improved somewhat since 2016, some of these schools are still admitting entering classes 25% of whom have LSAT scores at or below the 30th LSAT percentile and 25% of whom have undergrad GPA’s at or below 2.9.